jam-do/jam-site/src/md/whitepaper.md

 In addition, we study the opinions of relevant audiences by analyzing posts and comments on specialized platforms and social networks, such as: Dev.to, Reddit, X (Twitter), Medium, YouTube, etc.

 We studied how our ideas could be perceived by specialists in areas related to web development, for example, we offered to create custom web solutions for designers.
-The experiment was successful.
+The experiment was successful for our concept.

 We held focus groups and meetups where we discussed the prospects for implementing the technologies that we describe, within which we also received a positive response.